 This was happening on my iPhone 7, and when I recently switched over to a new iPhone XS, I am getting the same issue (which leads me to suspect it is software related).
 I am running iOS 12.
 Sometimes if I restart my phone, the problem corrects itself but after a period of time, I encounter the same issue again.
 Have you ever encountered an issue like this before?

 When I tap on Settings and look at the row for 'Wi-Fi' (just underneath 'Airplane Mode'), I do see the name of my home WiFi network displayed so it seems to recognize it.
 However, it's not actually connected to the WiFi network.
 When I tap into the 'Wi-Fi' row, that's where I see that my Wi-Fi slider is set to off and attempting to slide it to on just doesn't work.
 However, I notice sometimes that if I just leave my phone alone for some indeterminate period of time (could be an hour or more), it sometimes randomly connects to the Wi-Fi by itself.

-First we tried some of the usual tricks, which I recommend you try first if you're having iPhone wifi glitches:
+Here are the usual tricks, which I always recommend you try first if you're having iPhone wifi glitches:

 Open the Settings app, and turn on Airplane Mode.
 Wait 10 seconds, and then turn Airplane Mode off.

 Open the Settings app > General > Reset > Reset Network Settings.
 This will purge your existing saved wifi networks and passwords and your other saved wifi settings.

 (New, added September 30, 2020 for iOS 14) We're seen a few cases where a full settings (not contents) reset will fix the wifi.
 To try this, open the Settings app and choose General > Reset > Reset Settings.
 If this works for you, please leave a note in the comments!